lindseybowen/Code_Quiz/README.md

 You can save your score by in putting your initials Below is the link for the Code Quiz https://lindseybowen.github.io/Code_Quiz/.
-You will also find below a picture of what the application looks like
+You will also find below a pictures of the application!